 The Permittees’ MS4s are based on regional floodwater management systems that use both natural and altered waterbodies to achieve flood management goals.
 Most Permittees’ MS4s comprise a large interconnected system used by multiple municipalities.
 The system is generally made up of larger channels, pipes, and other conveyances that are owned or operated by flood control districts.

 MS4s that are owned or operated by the other Permittees typically drain to flood control district facilities or directly to receiving waters.
 Private storm drain systems, operated by commercial facilities, gated communities, and other private entities, discharge to the Permittees’ MS4 through underground lateral pipes or through surface conveyances such as gutters.
 Many portions of MS4s consist of underground pipes that are located underneath transportation rights of way.
 These pipes may be relatively small round pipes or larger round, oval, or rectangular pipes ten or more feet in width.
 Generally, the underground drainage capacity is supplemented by the capacity of the roadway’s curb and gutter system.
 The combined underground and surface conveyance capacity is generally for a storm event with a 100-year return interval.
 Additional flood protection is provided by elevating adjacent structures above the top of the roadway’s curb.
 Older communities or areas with less developed drainage infrastructure may not have all these features.
-In most cases, older or less developed areas may have roadside ditches or gutters, but lack underground conveyances.
+In most cases, older or less developed areas may have roadside ditches or gutters but lack underground conveyances.
 This extensive system conveys commingled stormwater and non-stormwater from many land use types across municipal boundaries where it is then discharged to receiving waterbodies.

 Non-stormwater discharges are the result of many routine and non-routine activities in the urban environment.
-Residential activities that may produce non-stormwater discharges include overirrigation of landscaping, private vehicle washing, chlorinated and saltwater pool drainage, illicit discharges from clothes washing machines, and sanitary sewer overflows from private sewer laterals or septic systems.
+Residential activities that may produce non-stormwater discharges include overirrigation of landscaping, private vehicle washing, chlorinated and saltwater pool drainage, illicit discharges from clothes washing machines, backwash from swimming pool filters, and other domestic activities, and sanitary sewer overflows from private sewer laterals or septic systems.
 Commercial activities that may produce non-stormwater discharges include overirrigation of landscaping; commercial vehicle washing; wastewater from washing equipment, waste areas (e.g. trash enclosures), and production areas; leaks from cooling and refrigeration equipment; and accidental releases.
 Non-stormwater discharges may also include water transfers between water purveyors through the MS4, rising groundwater, exfiltration of sewage into the storm drain from nearby sewer lines, and others.
 The MS4s will also convey pollutants deposited on surfaces in urban areas.
-These include pesticides; fertilizers; trash; leaf litter and clippings from ornamental landscaping; domestic animal waste; leaked or spilled automotive fluids; particles from automobile brake and tire wear, atmospherically deposited combustion byproducts and industrial processes; and other pollutants.
+These include pesticides; fertilizers; trash; leaf litter and clippings from ornamental landscaping; domestic animal waste; leaked or spilled automotive fluids; particles from automobile brakes, tire wear and road surfaces, atmospherically deposited combustion byproducts and industrial processes; and other pollutants.

 Stormwater and non-stormwater are conveyed through the MS4s and ultimately discharge into receiving waters of the Santa Ana Region.
 MS4s subject to the Order receive stormwater and non-stormwater flows from various sources, including conveyances owned by the Permittees covered by the Order and other public agencies, NPDES permitted discharges, discharges authorized by USEPA (including discharges subject to a decision document approved pursuant to the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), rising ground water, and natural flows.